NikolayDPaev/lambda-script/README.md

 ## Scope
 One or more lines with the same indentation are called a scope.
 The scopes are two types Pure and Impure.
- - **Pure** scope can have multiple assignments but has to end with a single expression.
+ - **Pure** scope can have multiple assignments but must end with a single expression.
 This will be the expression that the scope evaluates to.
  - **Impure** scope can have multiple assignments and expressions in arbitrary order.
 If the scope ends with an expression, this will be the expression that the scope evaluates to, else the scope will evaluate to Nil.

 The global scope - the lines without indentation - is impure